-Open to Albino, Appaloosa, Buckskin, Dun, Grulla, Paint, Palomino, and Pinto horses who are not shown in Non-Color Class English.
-Horses must show a recognizable coat and/or color pattern from a distance.
+Horses must show a recognizable coat and/or color pattern from a distance such as Albino, Appaloosa, Buckskin, Dun, Grulla, Paint, Palomino, Red Roan, Blue Roan, Dunalino, Perlino, Cremello and Pinto horses who are not shown in English Pleasure, Non-Colored Horses.
 Tack and attire shall be suitable to horse's type; martingale prohibited.
 To be shown at a walk, trot/intermediate gait, and canter, both ways of the ring.
 Light contact with the horse's mouth shall be maintained.
 Judged 40% on colorful qualities, 40% on performance, way of going and manners, and 20% on conformation.